hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

     \sqrt{\frac{2 \sigma_{X} \sigma_{Y}}{\sigma_{X}^{2} + \sigma_{Y}^{2}}} e^{ -
     \frac{1}{4} \frac{(\mu_{X} - \mu_{Y})^{2}}{\sigma_{X}^{2} + \sigma_{Y}^{2}}}) \text{"}

-Use of this distance is referenced as the generic parametric representation (GPR) approach.
+The use of this distance is referenced as the generic parametric representation (GPR) approach.

 From the paper: